FKnottenbelt/LS_101/109/practice_answers.md

 and argument. `puts` outputs a string representation `a` so wil output '5' and return nil. (inner scope in block can access outer scope variable)

-in `lline 5` we call the keyword `break`.
+in `line 5` we call the keyword `break`.
 This will break out of the loop and return nil as the block result, so the `loop` method will return `nil`

 ### example 23